Searching for topological dark matter in LIGO data: Introduction

-As mentioned before, DWs of thickness $d$ passing through the detector leaves a traceable imprint that can be observed by using the current instruments.
-Specifically, here we condider LIGO as a potential detection tool.
-The frequency of occurrence of a DWs traversing Earth can be constrained via the DM energy density within the neighborhood of the Solar System, $\rho_{\text{DM}} \simeq 0.4 \text{ GeV/}\text{cm}^3$ \cite{PhysRevD.98.030001}.
+As mentioned before, DWs of thickness $d$ passing through the detector leave discernible imprints that are observable with present instrumentation.
+Specifically, here we consider LIGO as a potential detection tool.
+The frequency of DWs traversing the Earth (and thus Earth's detectors) can be constrained via the DM energy density within the vicinity of the Solar System, $\rho_{\text{DM}} \simeq 0.4 \text{ GeV/}\text{cm}^3$ \cite{PhysRevD.98.030001}.
 Assuming that TDM forms a fractional part of $\rho_{\text{DM}}$, one finds that